nipunaupeksha/nipunaupeksha/README.md

 ## ✨ Fun Facts

 - League of Legends is my favorite game.
-- Irregular at Highschool is my favorite anime.
+- Naruto is my favorite anime.
-- As a kid, I wanted to be an astronaut.
+- As a kid, I wanted to be a mathematician.
 - I love using Mac after switching from Linux.

 ## 📫 Contact